coetzeer/coetzeer/_posts/2018-10-15-installing-owncloud.markdown

 # Step 9 - Setup up redis and apcu

-A production ready ownlcoud installation needs caching set up as per [these instructions](https://doc.owncloud.org/server/10.0/admin_manual/configuration/server/caching_configuration.html). [^6] These instructions advise you to use Redis as a distributed file lock and APCu as a memory cache.
+A production ready owncloud installation needs caching set up as per [these instructions](https://doc.owncloud.org/server/10.0/admin_manual/configuration/server/caching_configuration.html). [^6] They instructions advise you to use Redis as a distributed file lock and APCu as a memory cache.
 I landed up using that configuration, but mainly because I couldn't get redis working as a memory cache.

 Ideally, I'd like to install one redis instance and have it server multiple owncloud/nextcloud instances.
 This means using a non-default db index.
 See this example in your config/config.php